Rajveer-code/financial-sentiment-nlp/paper_research.md

 2.3 Leakage and evaluation in financial ML

 Temporal and target leakage are pervasive in time-series ML.
 Random train/test splits allow future information to leak into past-feature distributions, invalidating results.
+Our implementation addresses these challenges through:

+1. Strict walk-forward validation with expanding windows
+2. Per-ticker grouping to prevent cross-ticker contamination
+3. Proper handling of single-class folds in evaluation metrics
+4. Robust confidence interval estimation using bootstrap resampling that handles missing values
+5. Exact binomial tests for accuracy significance
+6. Penalized threshold tuning to prevent degenerate solutions

-Walk-forward validation (rolling or expanding windows) simulates real deployment and is the recommended practice.
-Backtest evaluation requires statistical testing—Diebold–Mariano tests for predictive accuracy and t-statistics for returns—to ensure observed gains are not due to chance.
-Our evaluation follows these standards.
+Backtest evaluation requires statistical testing—Diebold–Mariano tests for predictive accuracy and exact binomial tests for classification performance—to ensure observed gains are not due to chance.
+Our evaluation follows and extends these standards with additional safeguards against common pitfalls in financial ML evaluation.

 References: Tetlock (2007) [1], Araci (FinBERT, 2019) [2], Gentzkow (2019) [3], Diebold–Mariano (1995) [4].